-Research conducted by CHOICE found that Australians are being hounded with unsolicited calls, with 25% of people receiving an unwanted fundraising call each week.
+Our research found that 25% of people are receiving an unwanted fundraising call each week.

-Sign the petition calling for changes to the Do Not Call Register, to make it a more effective way for people to opt-out of nuisance calls.
+Sign the petition calling for changes to the Do Not Call Register to make it a more effective way for people to say no to nuisance calls.

 It’s your phone – you should have control over who calls you.

-- Nearly 5% of Australians receive unwanted calls from charities to a landline on a daily basis or more often.
+- nearly 5% of Australians receive unwanted calls from charities to a landline on a daily basis.

-Older Australians are particularly vulnerable to the barrage of calls – often more reliant on landlines and more likely to be home during the daytime than younger groups, they may also feel reluctant to hang up on or abruptly fob off a caller collecting charity donations.
+Older Australians are particularly vulnerable to the barrage of calls.
+Often more reliant on landlines and more likely to be home during the day than younger groups, they may also feel reluctant to hang up on or abruptly fob off a caller collecting charity donations.

 “We are hearing from our members that the calls are making them anxious and they are reluctant to answer the phone,” says National Seniors Chief Executive Officer Dagmar Parsons.